misterklister/prometheus-grafana/README.md

 See `services/prometheus/targets.json`

 ### Hot reload scrape targets
 Make changes to `services/prometheus/targets.json` on your host.
-Then either run:
+Then run the reload script:
 ```
 sh scripts/prometheus-reload.sh
 ```